 Revisions to statistics can occur when further data become available or errors are corrected.
 We will normally revise statistics when the figures next appear in any publication.
-However, if the revision is significant (i.e. resulting in a major change to the published figures), a note showing the revisions will be published as soon as possible on the Forest Research website and distributed to all known recipients.
+However, if the revision is significant (i.e., resulting in a major change to the published figures), a note showing the revisions will be published as soon as possible on the Forest Research website and distributed to all known recipients.
 In addition, the web versions of any current publications affected will be revised.
-See our full revisions policy at www.forestresearch.gov.uk/tools-and-resources/statistics/about-our-statistics/code-of-practice/quality-of-official-statistics/.
+See our full revisions policy on our Quality of Official Statistics web page.